KlnSdr/Hades/README.md

   attempts.
 Default: `300000`
 - `hades.login.redirect.success`: The URL to redirect to after a successful login.
 Default: `/`
 - `hades.login.redirect.successAdmin`: The URL to redirect to after a successful login of an admin.
 Default: `/`
+- `hades.apidocs.enabled`: Enable the generated api documentation.
+Default: `false`
+- `hades.apidocs.hideHadesRoutes`: Hide the routes of the Hades web interface in the api documentation.
+Default: `false`